-The move towards a pollution-free planet is a collective responsibility.
-A coordinated approach is needed to tackle the multisectoral and multi-dimensional problem of pollution.
-Currently, while there are many good initiatives, these are not necessarily as coherent and integrated as they could be.
-Some UN entities, whose expertise could be relevant in combating pollution, may be not participating in this work due to a lack of a direct mandate or resources.
-A lack of coordination could lead to overlaps and confusion since various UN organizations could be implementing projects at the same time.
+On an inter UN system level, while there are currently many good ongoing initiatives, these are not necessarily as coherent and integrated as they could be.
+Some UN entities whose expertise could be relevant in combating pollution are not participating in this work, may be due to a lack of a direct mandate or resources.
+The absence of effective coordination could lead to overlaps and confusion since various UN organizations could be implementing projects at the same time.
 In the end, the impact is not maximized, instead there is a risk of lack of sustainability in the UN approach.
-There is an opportunity for further coordination in order to reduce duplication of efforts and increase transparency on what initiatives/projects are administered by various UN entities.
-The UN could also benefit from better coordination at a country level to become more efficient and effective in finding local solutions, sharing best practices and facilitating knowledge exchange.
-In this light, there is a need for clearly defined roles for each entity in relation to pollution to avoid competition and duplication of efforts.